- Budget Development

 The Legislature has established a number of independent authorities and quasi-public agencies within the Commonwealth, the budgets of which are not included in the Commonwealth’s annual budget.
 These include the Commonwealth Connector Authority, Massachusetts Bay Transportation Authority (MBTA), Massachusetts School Building Authority (MSBA), individual Regional Transit Authorities and other entities.
 Budgetary information can be requested directly from these agencies.

-The following organization chart identifies the present structure of state government and its constituent agencies.
-The Governor’s House 2 budget, and legislation that will be filed concurrent to the House 2 recommendation, proposes consolidations and reorganizations of a number of agencies, including the following:
+The statewide organization chart identifies the present structure of state government and its constituent agencies.
+The Governor’s House 1 budget, and legislation that will be filed concurrent to the House 1 recommendation, proposes consolidations and reorganizations of a number of agencies, including the following:

-- Restructuring of the Bureau of State Office Buildings as the Bureau of the State House; and
+- Consolidation of the Bureau of State Office Buildings in to the Division of Capital Asset Management.

 top of page